Gaëtan Alin

 Gaëtan Rodrigue Alin (born 28 May 1988) is a French breakdancer.
 He competed in the B-Boys event at the 2024 Summer Olympics.

 Career

 Alin began breakdancing at the age of 12.

-He has been a member of Portugese dance crew Momentum Crew, and is a member of Dutch dance crew The Ruggeds.
+He has been a member of Portuguese dance crew Momentum Crew, and is a member of Dutch dance crew The Ruggeds.

 In August 2022, he won the Outbreak Europe competition, defeating compatriot Danis Civil in the finals.